jmrichardson/redfish/README.md

 ### Note

 The example code utilizes a helper function "drill" to recursively traverse the API tree.
-This significantly reduces the amount of boiler plate code and complexity required to find the required the appropriate API endpoint.
-However, HPE provides [examples](https://github.com/HewlettPackard/python-ilorest-library) that can be used instead of the helper function.
+This significantly reduces the amount of boiler plate code and complexity required to find the appropriate API endpoint.
+However, HPE provides [examples](https://github.com/HewlettPackard/python-ilorest-library) that can be used instead of this helper function.